IAB TCF 2.3

 3. What This Means

-Effective February 28, 2026, we will enforce TCF 2.3 compliance across all applicable European traffic:
+Effective February 28, 2026, TCF 2.3 compliance is enforced across all applicable European traffic:

-• Bid requests containing personal data will only be sent where a vendor is properly disclosed and has a valid legal basis.
+• Bid requests containing personal data are sent only when a vendor is properly disclosed and has a valid legal basis.

-• Where a vendor is not disclosed in the TC String, personal identifiers and consent signals will be anonymized before being shared downstream.
+• If a vendor is not disclosed in the TC String, personal identifiers and consent signals are anonymized before being shared downstream.

-• Updated logging and reporting will be implemented to support compliance monitoring and audit requirements.
+• Updated logging and reporting support compliance monitoring and audit requirements.

 To support transparency, you can review the relevant vendor lists here for Performance+ Marketplace here